-The Edwardstown Employment Precinct has been a central employment hub for the City of Marion for many years and is currently home to 1,775 businesses and 4,435 residents (Australian Bureau of Statistics, 2016).
+The Edwardstown Employment Precinct refers specifically to the two industrial and commercial/industrial areas of the broader Edwardstown Precinct.
+This area is bounded by Cross Road, South Road, and Daws Road, and the Seaford railway line, and has been a central employment hub for the City of Marion for many years and is home to 1,824 businesses2 and 4,435 residents (Australian Bureau of Statistics, 2016).
 The 232-hectare industrial and commercial site is experiencing a period of decline with many underutilised and vacant sites.

 The City of Marion are investing in strategic revitalisation and renewal activities, aiming to establish a mixed-use employment precinct for businesses and employees, integrated with diverse housing for residents.
-Located just 8 kilometres from the Adelaide central business district (CBD) and bordered by South Road, the Edwardstown precinct is ideally located for attracting new industries, workers and residents.
+Located just 8 kilometres from the Adelaide central business district (CBD) and bordered by South Road, the Edwardstown Employment Precinct is ideally located for attracting new industries, workers and residents.